vicharak-in/vicharak-docs/source/Efinity-IDE/Windows/efininx_window.rst

 Efinity Quick Start
 *********************************

-For lunching the Efinity Graphical User interface (GUI), Double click on the desktop icon.
+For launching the Efinity Graphical User interface (GUI), Double click on the desktop icon.

 or